 The period of delinquency for loans is based on the number of days scheduled payments are contractually past due.
-As of December 31, 2022 and 2021, we had \$135 million and \$80 million, respectively, of Private Education Loans held for investment and \$68 million and \$34 million, respectively, of FFELP Loans held for investment which were more than 90 days delinquent that continue to accrue interest.
-At December 31, 2022 and 2021, we had no loans in nonaccrual status.
+As of December 31, 2023 and 2022, we had \$151 million and \$135 million, respectively, of Private Education Loans held for investment and \$45 million and \$68 million, respectively, of FFELP Loans held for investment which were more than 90 days delinquent that continue to accrue interest.
+At December 31, 2023, we had an immaterial amount of loans in nonaccrual status.
+At December 31, 2022, we had no loans in nonaccrual status.